Dr. Rose Recommends for Healthy & Safe Travel

 - Travelers may be exposed to the hepatitis B virus by needle sharing and unprotected sex; from non-sterile medical or dental injections, and acupuncture; from unscreened blood transfusions; by direct contact with open skin lesions of an infected person.

 - Hepatitis C is transmitted by contaminated blood transfusion and now more commonly by needle sharing among injecting drug users.
 There is no vaccine.
 Chronic hepatitis C can result in cirrhosis of the liver and liver cancer.
-Antiviral treatment has recently become available, but is very expensive.
+Antiviral treatment has is now available, but is very expensive.

 - You should avoid injections, dental procedures or skin piercing while traveling in a lesser-developed country.
 These can expose you not only to hepatitis B and C, but to HIV (human immunodeficiency virus) as well.